 While he is away, try to connect with each other each day either through phone, text, or video.
 Keep each other up to date with your activities.
 If your husband is on a trip with another female, it is wise for him to have a third coworker or chaperone come along.
 Plan for his return with something exciting to look forward to.
 Be creative!

-Accountable2You offers many services to help you stay accountable with your spouse through detailed reporting of internet and device activity, screen time accountability, and location tracking.
+Accountable2You is a helpful tool for staying accountable to your spouse through detailed reporting of internet and device activity, app usage, and screen time.
 Your marriage is worth the effort and investment!